-Editor’s note: this article was updated October 24, 2022 to address the SteelSeries Arctis Nova 7 Wireless, as well as to address formatting.
+Editor’s note: this article was updated July 5, 2023 to address changes in formatting and to add the SteelSeries Arctis Nova 1 and 3 to the alternatives section.

 The SteelSeries Arctis 7P+ Wireless is ideal for gamers looking for a comfortable wireless headset with an easy-to-use retractable microphone.
 Additionally, the headset works well for anyone wanting a comfortable headset that isn’t excessively flashy with LEDs or other loud design elements.

 What is the SteelSeries Arctis 7P+ Wireless like to use?

 The SteelSeries Arctis 7P+ Wireless is extremely comfortable.
 Despite the additional weight of the electronic components in a wireless headset, the adjustable ski goggle-style suspension band makes the headset easy to use for long periods of time.
 This is accompanied by well-sized ear pads that effectively cushion the headset against the side of the user’s head.

 The headset has several easy-to-use controls alongside the bottom of each ear cup.
 On the left, there’s a volume slider and microphone mute button, and on the right is the power button and a slider for adjusting sidetone (sound picked up by the attached microphone).
 It also features an extendable microphone that can easily retract into the left side of the headset for storage.
 Additionally, the mic has a useful red light that illuminates when it’s muted, easily observable in your peripheral vision.

 How is the SteelSeries Arctis 7P+ Wireless software?